Friday, December 31, 2010

 Saturday, December 25, 2010

 1.)
-Viveka (discrimination) - to know what is real and unreal.
+Viveka (right discrimination) - to know what is real and unreal.

 2.)
-Vairagya (dispassion or non-attachment) - letting go of what is unreal, great contentment, no selfish desire, no craving, no aversion.
+Vairagya (dispassion or non-attachment) - letting go what is unreal of what is impermanent and selfless (not 'I'), great contentment being free from dissatisfaction and greed, no egoistic desire, no craving, no aversion.

 3.)
-Mumukshutva (intense yearning for liberation) - the one and only desire that will bring us true freedom
+Mumukshutva (intense yearning for liberation) - the one and only desire that will lead towards true freedom, being free from ignorance and egoism and the suffering deriving from ignorance and egoism.

 4.)
 Shat-sampad (the six virtues) -